Cebu nightlife’s best places to eat after a night of partying.

 3. Tazza Cafe and Patisserie

 Considering Banilad has The Crossroads, it’s safe to say that this street is one of the party capitals of Cebu.
-After a night of heavy drinking and partying, sometimes all you need is a cup of joe to wind down a hectic night.
+After enjoying the Cebu nightlife scene with heavy drinking and partying, sometimes all you need is a cup of joe to wind down a hectic night.
 With its chill ambience and quirky wall design, you can definitely take a breather in Tazza.
 This place has an assortment of brews and espressos.
 If you want something to munch as you sip your coffee, they also have some finger food.